 It’s super convenient

-If you’ve already been to Japan, you would have noticed how crazy efficient everything is.
+If you’ve already been to Japan before, you would have noticed how crazy efficient everything is.
 The vending machines everywhere (And they work!
-Unlike the ones in North America grr), the next level convenient stores, the actually on time trains, and the fact that everyone line up for things making life a lot less chaotic.
+Unlike the ones on the streets in North America *roll eyes), the next level convenient stores, the extremely punctual trains, the organized queuing systems, all add up to make navigating in public smooth as butter.
 I remember going to the super market for the first time, and saw three types shopping carts!
 A normal kind, a kind with magnifying glass for the visually impaired, and a mini sized cartoon designed one for kids.
-How sweet is that?!
+How awesome and sweet is that?!
 Totally blew my mind.

 It has REALLY delicious food!